 - a.
-HCC provides guided internet access through the computer lab and through the HCC wireless. - Personal computers and similar devices are allowed.
-Students are expected to access the internet through the HCC wireless. - c.
-Upon enrollment, the MAC (Media Access Control) address for personal computers and other similar devices is required to be logged with the Heartland IT Department. - d.
-HCC reserves the right to inspect and approve all items stored or used on personal computers or similar devices and requires that they be used in a way that displays righteous character. - e.
-All personal cell phone numbers are registered with the HCC Office upon arrival at HCC - f.
+Personal computers and similar devices are allowed.
+Students are expected to access the internet through the filtered HCC wireless. - b.
+The HCC computer lab and residential computers provide this wireless access.
+Upon enrollment, students must contact the HCC Office to access the HCC wireless for all personal devices. - c.
+HCC reserves the right to inspect and approve all items stored or used on personal computers or similar devices and requires that they be used in a way that displays righteous character. - d.
+All personal cell phone numbers are registered with the HCC Office upon arrival at HCC. - e.
 Personal electronic devices are allowed in classrooms, but individual instructors set parameters for their usage.
-There may be periods of time when phones are asked to be turned off for the benefit of academic pursuits. - g.
-Skype is available on select HCC student computers in the computer lab and residences.
+There may be periods of time when phones are asked to be turned off for the benefit of academic pursuits. - f.
+There may be daily periods of time when students are asked not to access the internet socially or for entertainment, for the benefit of academic purposes.

-- h.
-There are daily periods of time when students are asked not to access the internet socially or for entertainment, for the benefit of academic pursuits.
-These time periods are announced at the beginning of each semester. - i.
-Personal electronic devices are a privilege and abuse of this privilege may result in loss of usage for a specific period of time. - All entertainment and media should reflect the values of HCC.
+- g.
+Personal electronic devices are a privilege and abuse of this privilege may result in loss of usage for a specific period of time. - h.
+All entertainment and media should reflect the values of HCC.
 Movies and games must be viewed in a community living area.

-The Legacy Building and Ozark House both have computers available for printing off those homework assignments.
+Residential houses both have computers available for printing off those homework assignments.

-But flee from these things, you man of God, and pursue righteousness, godliness, faith, love, perseverance and gentleness. -1 Timothy 6:11
+But flee from these things, you man of God, and pursue righteousness, godliness, faith, love, perseverance and gentleness.

+-1 Timothy 6:11

-Residential Visits.
-Visitors to HCC residential living facilities are limited by gender and time frames as follows:
+- Residential Visits.
+Visitors to HCC residential living facilities are limited as follows: - a.
+Approved Visitation Hours

-- a.
-Approved Visitation Hours - Monday-Friday 6:00-9:00 p.m.
+Monday-Friday 6:00-9:00 p.m.
 Saturday-Sunday 1:00-5:00 p.m.

-Visitation Hour Extension: In the event that additional visitation hours are needed, due to extenuating circumstances, additional visitation times must be cleared through the Residential Coordinator, in advance. - b.
+Visitation Hour Extension: In the event that additional visitation hours are needed, due to extenuating circumstances, additional visitation times must be cleared through the Residential Coordinator, in advance.

+- b.
 Guests must normally stay in the general living areas of the residence.
 Any request for visits outside these areas must be approved by the Residential Coordinator. - c.
-Gender Visits: No males may visit the Ozark House (except for HCC group activities).
-No females may visit the HCC Boys' Hall. - d.
+Visit Restrictions: No males are entertained at the Ozark House (except for HCC group activities).
+No females are entertained at the Abel House. - d.
 Parent/Family Visits: Parent/family campus visits are encouraged and should be discussed in advance with the Residential Coordinator in order to facilitate these guests comfortably, and to not interfere with the general policies of the residential facility.
-Normally, families are not accommodated overnight in HCC residential housing. - 2.
-Off-Campus Approval.
+Normally, families are not accommodated overnight in HCC residential housing.

+2 off-Campus Approval.
 In keeping with the HCC values of accountability, safety, and integration into the campus community, students should plan ahead and prepare for off-campus trips.
 All such trips must be pre-approved and done in groups as often as possible.